jayson-s/LifeBalancePlus/README.md

 ## 📖 Overview

-Life Balance Plus is a cross-platform application built using **Flutter** that empowers users to track, organize, and optimize their daily lives.
-From task management to personal wellness tracking, Life Balance Plus is designed to help users stay on top of their goals and maintain a healthy work-life balance.
+LifeBalance+ is a cross-platform application built using **Flutter** that empowers users to track, organize, and optimize their daily lives.
+From task management to personal wellness tracking, LifeBalance+ is designed to help users stay on top of their goals and maintain a healthy work-life balance.

 ## 🌟 Features